iamfaham/JobSync/README.md

 This will:

 1. Fetch recent emails (last 10 emails by default)
-2. Parse them with AI to extract job application info
+2. Process all emails together with AI for intelligent deduplication
+3. Extract job application info with built-in duplicate detection
-3. Create entries in your Notion database
+4. Create entries in your Notion database
-4. Cache processed emails to avoid duplicates
+5. Handle status updates automatically

 **On first run:** A browser will open for Gmail OAuth authentication.
 Grant permissions and the agent will save a `token.json` for future use.

+**⚠️ Prerequisites:**

+- You need to download `credentials.json` from Google Cloud Console and place it in the `agent/` folder
+- See `SETUP_ENV.md` for detailed setup instructions

+**Key improvements:**

+- **Smart Deduplication**: LLM processes all emails together, naturally identifying related emails
+- **Status Progression**: Automatically handles Applied → Assessment → Interview → Offer flows
+- **No Duplicates**: Same company emails are merged into single applications

 ### Generate Weekly Report